catyang97/rasterizer/README.md

 # rasterizer
+CSI 460.
 Rasterizer for drawing scenes composed of 2D triangles.